 8.1 National trends indicate that there is an increasing interest in spa, and health and wellbeing breaks.
-Therefore Bolsover needs to improve its offer as a destination for healthy short breaks, including walking and cycling, if it wants to benefit from this market.
+Therefore Bolsover needs to improve its offer as a destination for healthy short breaks, including walking, cycling and horse riding if it wants to benefit from this market.
 The new spa facility at Hotel Van Dyk will help to meet this demand.